 WH has duties to ensure freedom of speech and academic freedom which are not overridden by the Prevent duty.
-Our Statement on Freedom of Speech and Expression can be found on page 85 of the College Handbook.
+Our Statement on Freedom of Speech and Expression can be found in the College Handbook.

 9.4 Visiting Speakers

 All outside speakers invited to Westcott House have a responsibility to abide by the law and: